kordless/EvolveMCP/INSTALLATION.md

 ## ⚠️ Security Warning

 **IMPORTANT:** Gnosis: Evolve allows Claude to create and execute Python code on your local machine.
-Before using this software, please understand the security implications by referring to the Security Implications section at the bottom.
+Before using this software, please understand the security implications by referring to our detailed [SECURITY.md](SECURITY.md) guide.

 ## Prerequisites